-The current C-612 treatment facility will require an upgrade or the addition of new treatment equipment to increase the total treatment volume capacity and contaminant removal capacity to allow the additional water from the C-400 Complex EWs to be treated.
-The current C-612 treatment facility's best available treatment operational configuration will not be significantly changed with the upgrade.
-The current C-612 system was analyzed in C-612 System Optimization through Multiple Flow Scenarios (DOE 2024c) and it was determined that insufficient excess capacity is available for treating the 2024 optimization volume.
-The treatment approach may include utilizing modular treatment units with similar treatment capabilities to supplement current C-612 capabilities.
-The modular treatment units may be used to treat the groundwater volume from only the C-400 Complex EWs or from a combination of the existing EWs and the C-400 Complex EWs.
+volume from only the C-400 Complex EW(s) or from a combination of the existing EW(s) and the C-400 Complex EW(s).
 The decision of which equipment and configuration provides the most efficient and economical approach to treatment will be determined in the engineering design.
 Regardless, the entire treatment capacity provided by the equipment will be considered the Northwest Plume IRA Treatment System with all treated water flowing through the point of compliance and discharging at the KPDES Outfall 001.
 Depending on parameters such as well location and needed pumping rates as determined by modeling, extraction rates in EW232 and EW233 may be modified to make the contaminant capture and mass removal as efficient as possible.

 The original EWs, EW228, EW229, EW230, and EW231, were shut down by the 2010 optimization.
-EW228 and EW229 were taken out-of-service and will remain out-of-service after this 2024 optimization.
+EW228 and EW229 were taken out-of-service and will remain out-of-service after this 2023 optimization.
 EW230 and EW231 were placed in standby.
 The currently used south wells, EW232 and EW233, will continue to extract RGA groundwater from their area near the north PGDP industrial fence line and utilize the current C-612 treatment facility for treatment.
 The O&M plan for the Northwest Plume IRA will be revised as needed during optimization.

-The optimized Northwest Plume IRA will include installation of up to 10 new MWs to support analyses of contaminant levels and flow conditions near the C-400 Complex EWs during operation.
-The design and location of the MWs will be determined along with the C-400 Complex EWs parameters during engineering design.
+The optimized Northwest Plume IRA will include installation of up to 10 new MWs to support analyses of contaminant levels and flow conditions near the C-400 Complex EW(s) during operation.
+The design and location of the MWs will be determined along with the C-400 Complex EW(s) parameters during engineering design.